sudoPom/CS-Notes/Year-2/Security-COMP0141/Week-3/Public-key-Crypto.md

 # Public (Asymmetric) Key Cryptography
 `Public Key Encryption` uses a public key to encrypt messages. $pk_u$  is the public key for the user $u$.
 To send a message to user $a$ you encrypt the message with $pk_a$ and user $a$ will decrypt the message using their secret key, $sk_a$.
-This means every user will have a public key, stored in the PKI or `public key infrastructure` and a secret key that is kept to theirselves these will be created by a `key generator`.
+This means every user will have a public key, stored in the PKI or `public key infrastructure` and a secret key that is kept to themselves these will be created by a `key generator`.

 ### Conditions